canton7/Simple.Migrations/README.md

 `SimpleMigrator` comes in two flavours: `SimpleMigrator<TConnection, TMigrationBase>` which allows you to use any sort of database connection (not just ADO.NET) and any migration base class, and `SimpleMigrator`, which assumes you're using ADO.NET and `Migration`.

-You'll want to use this class directly in any scenario where you're not using the `ConsoleRunner` to provide a command-line interface for you [see below](#consolerunner).
+You'll want to use this class directly in any scenario where you're not using the `ConsoleRunner` to provide a command-line interface for you, [see below](#consolerunner).

+After instantiating a `SimpleMigrator`, but before doing anything else with it, you'll need to call `.Load()`.
+This discovers your migrations, and queries your database to find the current version.

+`SimpleMigrator` offers the following important properties and methods:

+ - `Load()` - must be called before anything else.
+Populates the properties documented below.
+ - `CurrentMigration` - gets the current version of your database schema.
+ - `Migrations` - gets a list of all of your migrations, ordered from oldest to newest.
+ - `LatestMigration` - gets the latest migration (the last element in `Migrations`).
+ - `MigrateTo(n)` - migrates the database to version `n`.
+There must be a migration in `Migrations` with version `n`.
+Will migrate up or down as necessary.
+Use `MigrateTo(0)` to remove all migrations.
+ - `MigrateToLatest()` - shortcut for `MigrateTo(Migrations.Last())`.
+ - `Baseline(n)` - updates the VersionInfo table to indicate that the database is on version `n`, but don't run any migrations.
+This is useful if you've got a pre-existing database which doesn't use migrations: create a migration with version 1 which describes the schema of your database, and use `.Baseline(1)`.

 For example, if you want to migrate to the latest version on startup (not particularly recommended):